sgamba2/cmepdaexam/README.md

 - 2: test on costheta value;
 - 3: test on energy value;
 - 4: test on energy formula value;
-- 5: test on operation histograms;
+- 5: test on operation histograms.
-- 0: quit.

 After a test your program will stop.
 If the test well ended there will be written "Test passed!".
 The default applied filters are on the following columns of the dataframes: